johnofleek/OctaveOrp/README.md

 ## Edit run.py
 Work out which serial port the USB adapter is and edit this line (COM8) to suit
 ```
 DEV = os.getenv('DEV', 'COM8')
 ```

-## run the app from the command line
+## Run the app from the remote computers (PC)command line

 ```
 python run.py
 ```

 The current app creates the sensor in the Octave system and sends one value

-## the running app
+## View the running application data flow

 The External Python test app is now transacting serial data with the Octave (remote?) app.

 https://docs.octave.dev/references/edge/octave_resource_protocol/#source-code-for-the-demo-application-for-southbound-resource-protocol